Search Paintings by:

-Hi this is Peter Dranitsin, I am a self representing abstract artist from Cleveland, Ohio.
-I have created this website to be able to be able to share and sell my original acrylic abstract paintings.
-Throughout the website you will find a big variety of original contemporary abstract art.
-All paintings are one hundred percent original, hand painted with high quality acrylic paint on professionally stretched canvas.
+Welcome to Pete's Original Art Online Abstract Gallery!
+Hi my name is Peter Dranitsin, I am a slef representing abstract artist from Cleveland, ohio.
+I have created this art gallery to be able to share and sell my original acrylic abstract paintings.
+Throughout this online art gallery you will find a vast variety of original contemporary abstract art paintings.
+Please note that all paintings presented here are one hundred percent original acrylics paintings all hand painted and signed by artist (myself).
+All paintings are created with only high quality acrylics paint on professionally stretched gallery style canvas.

 ABSTRACT PAINTING EXPLAINED